A Punk Punk

 - Steel Battalion: Heavy Armor (2012) shifts to a WWII Punk setting...in 2082.
 Justified in that microprocessors are no longer in production due to silicon-eating microbes appearing as early as 2020, hence the technological regression.

-- Dishonored (2012) has the rare In-Universe material Justifying the setting, a specially treated and processed "whale" oil known as trans, which would be identical to diesel if it didn't glow bright blue.
+- Dishonored (2012) has the rare In-Universe material Justifying the setting, a specially treated and processed "whale" oil known as trans.
+The substance itself would be identical to diesel if it wasn't luminous blue or incredibly volatile.